 History of First Place: Dreaming big, 20-year process that continues

-Breakout Session #1: Defining Your Market - Improve outcomes by better matching appropriate housing based on needs and preferences versus diagnosis
+Breakout Session: Defining Who You’re Serving & Your Market - Improve outcomes by better matching appropriate housing based on needs and preferences versus diagnosis

 Design Approach: Recognizing how good design is good for everyone—like curb cuts, diversity and so much more